Keep Up With McLean!

 This presentation details findings from a study examining the prevalence and clinical correlates of attention-deficit/hyperactivity disorder and post-traumatic stress disorder in adults being treated for substance use disorders.

-Kathleen McCoy, patient resource coordinator at McLean’s Alcohol and Drug Abuse Inpatient Program, presented with Margaret Griffin, PhD, Nadine R. Taghian, Roger D. Weiss, MD, and R. Kathryn McHugh, PhD.
+Kathleen McCoy, patient resource coordinator at McLean’s Alcohol, Drug, and Addiction Inpatient Program, presented with Margaret Griffin, PhD, Nadine R. Taghian, Roger D. Weiss, MD, and R. Kathryn McHugh, PhD.

 A look at peer support groups and group programming created to address the stigma and isolation often experienced by patients seeking ECT treatment.
 The presenters described the program development and explored ways to expand this programming to address the needs of this patient population.